Gomathikrishna/Gomathikrishna/README.md

 # Hi there I am Dr. Gomathi 👋

-✨ Welcome to my tech world! ✨
+✨ Welcome to my tech world! ✨ <br>
 🚀 I am a Microsoft MVP, MCT (Microsoft Certified Trainer), and Microsoft Learn Expert dedicated to empowering learners and professionals in the tech ecosystem.
 📚 I've also authored two books to help others master their tech journeys.
 Writing, teaching, and mentoring are my passions! 💡